What is a tax lien?

 Tax liens are just one kind of lien under an umbrella of statutory liens.
 These are all claims that the government can make on a state or federal level.
 Other statutory tax liens that could affect your credit include but not limited to:

-Now that you know how tax liens can affect your credit (and ability to gain access to more credit), you may be wondering how you can avoid getting a tax lien attached to your assets.
-According to Experian, some measures you can take to avoid a tax lien include:
+Now that you know how tax liens can indirectly affect your credit (and ability to gain access to more credit), you may want to pay your taxes on time to avoid getting a tax lien attached to your assets.
+What's more, here are some tips to stay on top of your credit score:

-• Enroll in Chase Credit Journey® to get access to free resources and credit monitoring tools so that you can protect your credit score
+- Enroll in Chase Credit Journey® to get access to free resources and credit monitoring tools

 Be proactive and pay your taxes when they're due